epsil/epsil.github.io/gll/index.md

           (cont (failure tail))))))
 ```

 The definitions so far are quite similar to the original.
-For the `seq`{.scheme} combinator, however, we need to change the definition of `bind`{.scheme}:
+For the `seq` combinator, however, we need to change the definition of `bind`:

 ```scheme
 (define (bind p fn)